 2. Datadog

 Datadog is an observability tool with robust monitoring, security, and analytics features.
-With a market share of 51.82% in the data center management industry, Datadog is king in cloud observability.
+With a market share of over 70% in the data center management industry, Datadog leads the cloud observability space by a wide margin.

 Its major features are real-time monitoring, advanced logging, and log data analysis.
 Its AI-powered anomaly detection helps identify and resolve issues before they escalate.
 The tool also supports customizable dashboards and visualizations that simplify data analysis.